mk-fg/fgtk/README.md

 Sort file contents, based on some key-field with support for multiple field delimeters.
 Wrote this one when my /etc/passwd got messy and I just wanted to sort its contents by uid.

-##### fs

-Complex tool for high-level fs operations.
-Reference is built-in.

-Copy files, setting mode and ownership for the destination:

-	fs -m600 -o root:wheel cp * /somepath

-Temporarily (1hr) change attributes (i.e. to edit file from user's editor):

-	fs -t3600 -m600 -o someuser expose /path/to/file

-Copy ownership/mode from one file to another:

-	fs cps /file1 /file2

-##### at

-Replacement for standard unix'ish "atd" daemon in the form of a bash script.

-It just forks out and waits for however long it needs before executing the given command.
-Unlike with atd, such tasks won't survive reboot, obviously.

-	Usage: ./at [ -h | -v ] when < sh_script
-	With -v flag ./at mails script output if it's not empty even if exit code is zero.

 ##### color